-Mould, mould, mould – for many people, mould has been identified as contributing to many long-term chronic illness (but more about that another time).
+Mould, mould, mould – for many people, mould has been identified as contributing to many long-term chronic illness (but more about that another time) with debilitating impact.
 While mould may be hard to avoid in our living environment, we can at least reduce our chances of drinking it by storing empty bottles with the lid off and brushing regularly with a bottle brush.
 For glass and metal bottles, check the lids carefully for mould, especially in the crevices.
 Throw out anything mouldy – it is just not worth it.

 Pssst!
 Don't miss out on future Bitesize Health Hacks